-While at Greenford Ltd, we consider all our projects special, there are occasions where we are able to be a part of a new, unique or alternative construction project which provides us an opportunity to not only hone the skills we already possess, but to develop new, innovative methods and techniques for projects where the conventional will just not do.
+At Greenford we consider all our projects special however there are occasions where we are able to be a part of a new, unique or alternative construction project which provides us an opportunity to not only hone our existing skills, but to also develop new, innovative methods and techniques for projects where the conventional will just not do.

-Late July 2017 saw Greenford complete restoration works to the historic Rowes Flashe Boathouse at the National Trust’s Winkworth Arboretum in Surrey.
+July 2017 saw Greenford complete restoration works to the historic Rowes Flashe Boathouse at the picturesque National Trust’s Winkworth Arboretum in Surrey.

-Greenford restored the foundation of the boathouse as well as conducting the very careful removal and relocation of thousands of bees and their hives from within the boathouse walls.
+Greenford restored the foundation of the boathouse as well as conducting the very careful removal and relocation of tens of thousands of bees and their hives from within the boathouse walls!

 Click here to see full works image gallery.

-July 2017 saw Greenford complete works on behalf of Beard Construction on the Nazrin Shah Building at Worcester College, Oxford.
+In July 2017 Greenford completed works, on behalf of Beard Construction, contributing to the Nazrin Shah Building project at Worcester College, Oxford.

-The school’s children are now able to track wildlife, nurture and grow plants and trees, be responsible for the upkeep of the space, learn independence, resilience, team work, initiative, responsibility, how to calculate risk, assess safety and build confidence.
+The school’s children are now able to track wildlife, nurture and grow plants and trees, be responsible for the upkeep of the outside learning space, learn independence, resilience, team work, how to take initiative, embrace responsibility, calculate risk, assess safety and build confidence.
 Greenford were proud to able to make this contribution to the local Oxfordshire community.

 The works were carried out by temporarily closing a section of canal and filling it with imported graded stone to form a solid and level base.
 Using this base, a temporary works structure was designed and installed to allow the old steel bridge (weighing approx. 35 tonnes) to be carefully pulled across the canal on specially designed rollers to rest on the bank.
 Greenford then installed sheet piling to the face of the failed abutment foundations to ensure it was stable before reinstating the adjacent footpath and removing the imported stone restoring navigation to this section of canal.

-In early 2013 Greenford completed works on the Wolfson building extension at Somerville College, University of Oxford.
-Greenford were responsible for all ground works, the building’s concrete structure, structural alterations to the existing building, as well as final landscaping.
+In early 2013 Greenford completed works on the Wolfson building extension at Somerville College, Oxford.
+Greenford were responsible for all ground works, the new building’s concrete structure, structural alterations to the existing building, as well as the final landscaping.

-The structure is purposed as a light and open gathering and event space for the college and Greenford’s delivery of the architectural nature of the fair face concrete works was an integral part of the project vision.
-The sleek design is a modern but fitting addition to the existing structure and, with its quality craftsmanship, will form part of Somerville College’s history for years to come.
+The new structure is purposed as a light and open gathering and event space for the college and Greenford’s delivery of the architectural nature of the fair-face concrete works was an integral part of the project vision.
+The sleek design is a modern but fitting addition to the existing building and, with its quality craftsmanship, will form part of Somerville College’s history for years to come.

 In March 2016 Greenford completed car park and canal wall works for the Ruskin Mill Land Trust at Glasshouse College, Stourbridge.
-The works involved rebuilding of a canalside retaining wall, re-profiling of the bank above, and levelling and re-surfacing the site’s main car-park.
-Glasshouse College is an educational institution for young people with learning and behavioural difficulties and the completion of these improvements will mean it is now a more attractive and much safer environment for all.
+The works involved rebuilding of a canalside retaining wall, re-profiling of the bank above, and levelling and re-surfacing the site’s main car park.
+Glasshouse College is an educational institution for young people with learning and behavioural difficulties and the completion of these improvements make it a more attractive and much safer environment for all.

-In June 2014 Greenford commenced works to construct a below ground, waterproof structure to be used to carry out research activities for the scientific community.
-The concrete structure measured 10m x 5m x 4m and was built into the foundation of an existing industrial building.
-The build resulted in a seamless merging of the new structure with the existing space and required eagle eye precision to ensure the end result met with the relevant industry standards.
+In June 2014 Greenford commenced works to construct a below ground, waterproof structure to be used to carry out scientific research activities.
+The concrete structure measures 10m x 5m x 4m and was built into the foundation of an existing industrial building.
+The build resulted in the seamless merging of the new structure with the existing space and required detailed precision to ensure the end result met with the relevant industry standards.

 2014 saw Greenford make history as the lead contractor in the construction of the UK’s first amphibious house.
 This private residence in Marlow, Buckinghamshire was constructed based on an architectural design of a waterside dwelling adapted to suit its environment, and not the other way around.
 In flood-prone areas, an amphibious house would mean the difference between massive property damage and an uninterrupted existence.